 DANESH Bank accepts all international cards and you can withdraw your daily limit (300 USD).
 When selecting the account, choose ‘Credit Card’ instead of ‘Savings/ Current’, it will then work for you.

-In preparation for your stay in Hargeisa, the capital city of Somaliland – we recommend pre-booking a hotel for your travel dates.
-There are not many tourist hotels here, so it’s a good idea to have confirmation before your arrival.
-Affordable hotels and prices can be found here.
+To prepare for your stay in Hargeisa, the capital city of Somaliland – we recommend pre-booking a hotel for your travel dates.
+There are few tourist hotels here, so it’s a good idea to have confirmation before your arrival.

 I’m interested in going to Somaliland from Harar like you did.
 When you apply for visa in Addis Abeba, don’t they ask you for the yellow fever certificate and an invitation letter?
 I know they are both required for the Djibouti visa.